 While the phonemes in peruse are light and sultry, like a blown kiss, its meaning is demanding and burdensome, like blown glass.
 Peruse does not mean “to browse” or “offer a cursory glance.”
 It means the opposite: to read carefully or examine with great care.

 You may have been hoodwinked by a resemblance to “amuse” but it does not mean the same thing.
 Bemuse is a synonym for confused, bewildered or stupefied.
 Efface that “bemused smile” from your face.

 Having turned the stomach of your author, the gravity (and unceasing quality) of your error-prone ways might be called “nauseous.”
 Put another way: that which is nauseous causes nausea.
 Those afflicted are said to be nauseated.

 We were brought to nearly a whole chuckle when considering the enormity of your momma, but don’t worry.
 This word does not mean large.
 It refers to “The quality of passing all moral bounds; excessive wickedness or outrageousness.”
 That is to say: your momma’s a ho.

 This term cannot be exemplified by a short video of Larry David shrugging, for it does not mean unperturbed or indifferent.
 It describes being stunned, puzzled or bewildered.
 Like this:

 “I’m compelled to get the soup,” you blat to a first date that we’re incredulous you managed to land.
 To compel is to exert a strong and irresistible force upon.
 This passive use as a self-motivated whim or urge is senseless.
-It’s the power of Christ, not caprice, that compels one, in this case, to order the soup.
+It should be at least the power of Christ, not caprice, that compels you to order the soup.

 We’d also contend that this is a poor choice of appetizer on a first date, but that is a matter for another time.